sysprog21/rv32emu/docs/instruction.md

 size (4, 8, or 16 bits).
 These instructions only index upward from the stack pointer, institutionalizing the otherwise conventional downward stack growth.
 The immediate-offset field in the stack-store format is also 6 bits and treated in the same way.
-Additionally, there is a instruction called `c.addi16sp`, which adds a signed multiple of 16 to the stack pointer, effectively allocating or deallocating stack space.
+Additionally, there is an instruction called `c.addi16sp`, which adds a signed multiple of 16 to the stack pointer, effectively allocating or deallocating stack space.